jiangliu/memory-model/README.md

 ### Utilities and Helpers
 Following utility and helper traits/macros are imported from the [crosvm project](https://chromium.googlesource.com/chromiumos/platform/crosvm/) with minor changes:
+- Bytes: Common trait for volatile access to memory.
+The `Bytes` trait can be parameterized with newtypes that represent addresses, in order to enforce that addresses are used with the right "kind" of volatile memory.
 - DataInit: Types for which it is safe to initialize from raw data.
 A type `T` is `DataInit` if and only if it can be initialized by reading its contents from a byte array.
 This is generally true for all plain-old-data structs.
 It is notably not true for any type that includes a reference.
 - {Le,Be}\_{16,32,64}: Explicit endian types useful for embedding in structs or reinterpreting data.
-- VolatileMemory: Types for volatile access to memory.
+- VolatileMemory: Basic implementation of volatile access to memory, implements `Bytes<usize>`.

 ### Relationship among Traits and Structs
-- AddressValue
-- Address
-- AddressRegion
-- AddressSpace: AddressRegion
+traits:
+- GuestMemoryRegion: Bytes<MemoryRegionAddress, E = Error> (must be implemented)
+- GuestMemory: Bytes<GuestAddress> (generic implementation)

+newtypes:
 - GuestAddress: Address\<u64\>
-- GuestMemoryRegion: AddressRegion<A = GuestAddress, E = Error>
-- GuestMemory: AddressSpace<GuestAddress, Error> + AddressRegion<A = GuestAddress, E = Error>
-- MmapAddress: Address\<usize\>
+- MemoryRegionAddress: Address\<u64\>

+structs:
-- MmapRegion: AddressRegion<A = MmapAddress, E = Error>
+- MmapRegion: VolatileMemory
-- GuestRegionMmap: AddressRegion<A = GuestAddress, E = Error> + GuestMemoryRegion
+- GuestRegionMmap: GuestMemoryRegion
-- GuestMemoryMmap: AddressSpace<GuestAddress, Error> + AddressRegion<A = GuestAddress, E = Error> + GuestMemoryRegion + GuestMemory
+- GuestMemoryMmap: GuestMemory
+- VolatileSlice: Bytes<usize, E = volatile_memory::Error>

 # Usage
 First, add the following to your `Cargo.toml`: